New Orleans Prenuptial & Postnuptial Agreement Lawyers

 - The spouses wish to generally keep their earnings separate and will add both names to property or debt if they wish to co-own it

 This "opt out" provision is seen by many couples not as a way to prevent the other from "getting their stuff," but rather, to protect and defend their spouse from third-party creditors for any liabilities they might incur.
 Moreover, having a matrimonial agreement does not prevent a couple from holding property together.
 Generally, if you want to own something together, you put both your names on it and hold it as co-owners.

 Contact Scott, Vicknair, Hair & Checki, LLC Today!

-If you want to explore your options regarding matrimonial agreements or any other Louisiana family law issue, give us a call.
+If you want to explore your options regarding matrimonial agreements or any other Louisiana family law issue, give us a call at (504) 684-5200.
 Our New Orleans family lawyers offer consultations in person, by telephone and online.
-To make an appointment, call us in New Orleans at (504) 502-7316 or contact us using our secure web form.